IntelPython/dpctl/docs/doc_sources/beginners_guides/installation.rst

 .. _conda_docs: https://docs.conda.io/projects/conda/en/stable/

-Released versions of the package can be installed from Intel channel, as indicated by ``--channel intel`` option:
+Released versions of the package can be installed from the Intel channel, as indicated by ``--channel intel`` option:

 .. code-block:: bash